13 of the Most Popular Alternative Social Media Platforms

 13) Vero

-There you have it – 13 fantastic social apps you might not have explored yet as part of your social media strategy.
+Here are thirteen great social media apps that you may not have used yet as part of your social media strategy.